+The agency is building a new SQL PAB database to consolidate multiple Filemaker Pro PAB databases into one new relational database with ad-hoc reporting capabilities.
+This new database will add efficiency to ad-hoc reporting and help streamline the data input of information collected via the PAB application process.
+Conversion of prior year's data and implementation of the new SQL PAB database is scheduled for summer 2022.

-4) Attentive to providing excellent customer service.
+- 4) Attentive to providing excellent customer service.
 The BRB is recognized for being responsive to requests for information and for its reporting capabilities.
-The BRB conducted an online customer service survey during the spring of 2020.
-The responses regarding the BRB administration of the PAB were extremely positive.

-5) Transparent such that agency actions can be understood by any Texan.
+The BRB conducted an online customer service survey during the spring of 2022.
+Customer feedback was very positive.
+The agency's website, including overall look and feel and organization of information, was one area of improvement noted several times by BRB customers.
+As a result, staff is working to modernize and reorganize the agency's website, including the PAB section.
+Staff is working with a web developer from Dynamic Computing Services DCS Corporation to manage this project.
+The new website should go live during the early part of summer 2022. - 5) Transparent such that agency actions can be understood by any Texan.
 From current live amounts of authority available to year-end summaries and reports, all reporting of the PAB Program administered by the Board is available on the agency's website.